acemod/ACE3/docs/wiki/feature/arsenal.md

 </div>

 The loadouts screen is separated into 3 tabs:
-- `My loadouts` for loadouts saved into your profile.
+- "My loadouts" for loadouts saved into your profile.
-- `Default loadouts` for loadouts saved in the mission.
+- "Default loadouts" for loadouts saved in the mission.
-- `Public loadouts` for loadouts made public by other players (does not persist after the owner disconnects).
+- "Public loadouts" for loadouts made public by other players (does not persist after the owner disconnects).

-`Default loadouts` and `Public loadouts` tabs can be disabled by the mission maker.
+"Default loadouts" and "Public loadouts" tabs can be disabled by the mission maker.

 Loadout names are unique, you cannot have two loadouts with the same name, however you are able to rename loadouts.

 Saving loadouts from the default and public tabs will save them in your profile, they will show up in the "My loadouts" tab if you switch back to it.

 All loadouts can be loaded, however items not available or missing, will NOT be added.
 This limitation applies to all tabs as well as imported loadouts.

 The color coding for loadouts is as follows:
 - White: All items are available and will be loaded.